Purpose

 Paid by the Toronto Catholic District School Board after Wesley Jurich suffered a serious brain injury from playing rugby.

 A sixteen-year-old student tried to sue after becoming a quadriplegic from a football accident.
-The court ruled "football is commonly known to be a dangerous sport which results in many injuries."
+The court ruled: “Football is commonly known to be a dangerous sport that results in many injuries.”

 To those who have an opportunity to sue: Please consider it.
 It seems money is a main motivator.
 It can change things.